 When will the Smart Meters be installed?

 Smart meters will be installed Monday through Friday, 8 a.m. through 5 p.m.
-Installation will begin in the winter 2018 installation schedules will be available closer to deployment.
+Installation will begin in the early summer of 2018 installation schedules will be available closer to deployment.

 Electric Meter Installation